 Knowing how to walk through a graph or tree is essential.

 - BFS (Breadth-First Search): Explores neighbors first.
-Good for finding the shortest path.
-Uses a Queue.
+Useful for finding the shortest path in an unweighted graph.
+Uses a queue.

 - DFS (Depth-First Search): Explores as deep as possible first.
-Good for puzzles, mazes.
-Uses a Stack (or recursion).
+Useful for trees, puzzles, dependency checks and connected components.
+Uses a stack or recursion.

 # DFS Recursive Example